ARTICLE I - Membership

 - Member Clubs Must hold one or more AKC sanctioned matches or AKC Licensed specialty shows annually

-Immediately after each Member Club's Annual Meeting, the secretary of the Club shall forward a copy of the minutes of such meeting along with a list of Officers, Board of Directors and membership, with current address, telephone numbers and e-mail addresses to the person designated by the ACKCSC to receive such information.
+Immediately after each Member Club's Annual Meeting, the secretary of the Club shall forward a list of Officers, Board of Directors and membership, with current address, telephone numbers and e-mail addresses to the person designated by the ACKCSC to receive such information.

 All applications for Member Club status will be acted upon by the ACKCSC Board of Directors.